DoronBrayer/repo-template/CONTRIBUTING.md

 Start by reflecting on what to include, and what to invite (in terms of contributions) in your CONTRIBUTING.md.
 See an [example of the Atom.io CONTRIBUTING.md file](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).
 Consider adding the following elements to your file.

 - **Welcome contributors to the project**: Admit that you are eager for contributions and so happy they found themselves here.
+- **Explain what kinds of contributions you are looking for**: Writing//improving documentation, performing code reviews, managing bug reports and feature requests, etc. Basicly, anything that makes your work pleasant.
 - **Table of contents**: If your CONTRIBUTING.md file is long, you might consider including a table of contents with links to different headings in your document.
 In github, each heading is given a URL by default, so you can link to that URL in the appropriate section of the Table of Contents for each heading.
 Do this in Markdown by wrapping the label/title in square brackets following by a parenthetical that includes the URL.</br>Example: `[Some text](https://www.some-url.com)`</br>Result: [Some text](https://www.some-url.com).
 - **Short links to important resources**:<br/>
    **Docs**: technical manuals describing the operation and use of the tool/product/technology<br/>